 The researchers are confident the technology could be adapted for many other conditions in the future.
 As we discover more about the biomarkers in brain-related disorders, we will refine neuromodulation systems to improve treatment for neuropsychiatric disorders like depression, obsessive-compulsive disorder, anorexia and Tourette’s syndrome, to name just a few,†Professor Silburn said.

+The digital health platform for remote neuromodulation systems has regulatory approval and launched in Australia in October 2021.
+It has also been adopted in the United States by the Food and Drug Administration Service and the European CE-Mark.
 Professor Silburn and QBI Director Professor Pankaj Sah and Associate Professor Terry Coyne will present at a series of information sessions for patients and carers living with Parkinson’s Disease, Dystonia, Essential Tremor and Tourette’s Syndrome in regional Queensland in the coming months.

 The first information session will be held in Toowoomba on Saturday 30th April 2022 at the City Golf Club in Toowoomba from 9-11am.